filecoin-project/specs/signatures.md

 	//   valid - a boolean value indicating the signature is valid
 	//   err - a standard error message indicating any process issues
 	// In:
-	//   smsg - a SignedMessage which contains {[]Message, []Address, SignatureBytes}
+  //   SigAgg - the SignedMessage containing the signature aggregate
+	//   Msgs- an array of Messages
-	//   pks - an array of Public Keys of the appropriate type associated with a message
+	//   PKs - an array of Public Keys of the appropriate type associated with a message
 	// 	 at index `i` in []Message.
 	//
-	VerifyAggregate(smsg SignedMessgage, pks []PublicKeys) (valid bool, err error)
+	VerifyAggregate(SigAgg SignedMessgage, Msgs []Message, PKs []PublicKeys) (valid bool, err error)

 	// Recover determines the public key associated with a particular signature.
 For
 	// ECDSA signatures public keys can be recovered from SignatureBytes and an